2 / 5 Stars

 3 / 5 Stars

 The investment seeks high total return with a secondary objective of principal preservation as the fund approaches its target date and beyond.
-The fund invests in a combination of underlying Fidelity domestic equity funds, international equity funds, bond funds, and short-term funds using a moderate asset allocation strategy designed for investors expecting to retire around the year 2015.
-It uses an asset allocation strategy that becomes increasingly conservative until it reaches approximately 17% in domestic equity funds, 7% in international equity funds, 46% in bond funds, and 30% in short-term funds (approximately 10 to 17 years after the year 2015).
+The fund invests in a combination of underlying Fidelity domestic equity funds, international equity funds, bond funds, and short-term funds.
+It uses an asset allocation strategy that becomes increasingly conservative until it reaches approximately 17% in domestic equity funds, 7% in international equity funds, 46% in bond funds, and 30% in short-term funds (approximately 10 to 19 years after the year 2015).

 Fees are Low compared to funds in the same category.